SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentDemographic.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.Demographic resource property to the template.
-The demographic-based criteria, such as device platform, for the segment.
+Specifies demographic-based dimension settings for including or excluding endpoints from a segment.
+These settings derive from characteristics of endpoint devices, such as platform, make, and model.

 ## SYNTAX